-Schools can use the TRA's Employer Access service to make prohibition, direction, restriction, and children's barred list checks.
-The service is free to use and is available via the TRA's web page (Teaching Regulation Agency (education.gov.uk)).
-Schools will require a DfE Sign-in account to log onto the service.
+We will use the TRA's Employer Access service to make prohibition, direction, restriction, and children's barred list checks (Teaching Regulation Agency (education.gov.uk).

 Further information about obtaining a DfE Sign-in account and using the Employer Access service to carry out a range of 'teacher status checks' including verification of qualified teacher status (QTS) and the completion of teacher induction or teacher probation can be found here.